Here’s the ultimate guide to beef bones–what to do with each type, recipes, and where to buy!

 What you should know about buying beef bones/ribs:

-The important thing to know about beef bones and ribs is that you should always try to buy 100% grass fed beef bones.
+The important thing to know about beef bones and ribs is that you should always try to buy 100% grass fed and organic beef bones.
 Why?
 Because during its lifetime, a cow’s body will store toxins in bones in order to protect the cow.
 When you cook your bones, all those toxins come out and end up in your body.
 This can include things like weed spray the cow ate, heavy metals, insecticides, and more nasty stuff that you definitely don’t want to be eating.
 Here are things to note before deciding where to buy bones for bone broth or where to buy beef shank:

 - Make sure the cow was 100% grass fed.
 Labelers can get a bit tricky by labeling just “grass fed,” but this means that the cow may have only eaten grass for part of its life.
 100% grass fed means the cow has eaten grass it’s entire life (since it was weaned, anyway).